 Meet Bradley Walker

-Recording an album was a dream come true for the Athens, Alabama native who had grown up singing along with his heroes and dreaming of one day being in the spotlight.
-He first got that chance when The Oak Ridge Boys invited him to sing on the popular TV show “Nashville Now.”
-He was only 10 years old at the time, and the performing bug bit him hard.
-Getting into the music business is a challenge for any young hopeful, but for someone born with muscular dystrophy, who has spent his whole life in a wheelchair, it might seem especially daunting.
+Many of these songs have long been the soundtrack for Walker’s life.
+Growing up in Athens, Alabama, he began singing in church but soon graduated to national television when The Oak Ridge Boys invited him to sing on the “Nashville Now” show when he was only 10 years old.
+Getting into the music business is a challenge for any young hopeful; but for someone born with Muscular Dystrophy, who has spent his whole life in a wheelchair, it might seem especially daunting.

-Possessing both a fierce creative spirit and a determined practical streak, Walker got an education and went to work as a materials analyst at Browns Ferry Nuclear Plant while plotting how he’d succeed in the music business.
-He’s worked his day job while driving his custom van to Nashville to meet with songwriters, play gigs and pursue his dream of landing a deal and making it in the music industry.
-Along the way, he’s made a lot of friends and earned the respect of Nashville’s top music makers who were impressed not only by Walker’s evocative voice, but also his work ethic, playful sense of humor and easygoing charm.
+Possessing both a fierce, creative spirit and a determined, practical streak, Walker got an education and went to work as a Material Analyst at Browns Ferry Nuclear Plant while plotting how he would succeed in the music business.
+He has worked his day job while driving his custom van to Nashville to meet with songwriters, play gigs and pursue his dream of landing a deal and making it in the music industry.
+Along the way, he made a lot of friends and earned the respect of Nashville’s top music makers who were impressed not only by Walker’s evocative voice, but also his work ethic, playful sense of humor and easy-going charm.

 Written by Deborah Evans Price